jvkoebbe/math4610/syllabus/syllabus.md

 The  following list of policies will be used for this course.During the semester, students will be required to use a few more computational tools to complete work.
 These include, but are not limited to the following list:

-1. Command Line Terminals Students will be required to use Linux/Unix terminals to complete many tasks.
+1. **Command Line Terminals:** Students will be required to use Linux/Unix terminals to complete many tasks.
 Basic usage will be covered in class.
 Note that there are many ways to access command terminals on your laptops and desktops.
-2. git: Students will need to master the use of “ git” as a part of the class.
+2. **git:** Students will need to master the use of “ git” as a part of the class.
 Note that git is automatically installed with products like Cygwin and Git Bash.
-3. Github Account: Students must be able to create a Github account to interface work in the class with a publicly available repository.
+3. **Github Account:** Students must be able to create a Github account to interface work in the class with a publicly available repository.
 This will be covered in class.
-4. Graphical Output: Students must be able to produce graphs and and other visual aids for home work tasks.
+4. **Graphical Output:** Students must be able to produce graphs and and other visual aids for home work tasks.
 This will be covered in class.
 In class, the Python package matplotlib.py will be used to create graphical output.
 Students can use this package or other readily available shareware to create plots.
 This is one place where Matlab can be used in the course.
 Matlab has a lot of nice graphical tools for visualization.

 <hr>